Reservoir Engineering Basics

 - Reservoir Drive Mechanisms

 - Principles of Material Balance Analysis

 - Immiscible displacement concepts

-- Definition of reserves
+- Definition of Reserves and Volume Estimation Methods

 Individuals who are training to become engineers, geologists, or geophysicists.